MystenLabs/sui/doc/src/learn/sui-bridging.md

 To learn more about Wormhole Connect, see their [FAQ](https://docs.wormhole.com/wormhole/faqs) page.

-## Wormhole Token Bridge
+## Wormhole Portal Bridge

-With [Wormhole Token Bridge](https://www.portalbridge.com/sui) for the Sui network, you can bridge tokens from any of the 22 Wormhole supported chains into Sui.
+The Wormhole powered [Portal Bridge](https://www.portalbridge.com/sui) supports bridging any asset from any of the [22 supported Wormhole chains](https://www.wormhole.com/network).

 ## Token address list